Smoked Paprika Vinaigrette

 A while back I did a huge salad bar for a large church gathering and I made a couple of homemade dressings to go with it.
 Along with our Buttermilk Ranch, I made this Smoked Paprika Vinaigrette and everyone raved about it and asked for the recipe.
 This is the perfect blend of sweet, tangy, and smokey.
 One of the reasons I love it so much is because of its versatility.
 It’s great on Southwest themed salads, or BBQ salads, and it’s even amazing as a marinade and glaze on grilled chicken or fish.
 So pop this one into your rotation and try it out!

-You’ll start with 4 wet ingredients: Honey, oil, red wine vinegar, and stone-ground mustard.
-The original recipe calls for using all olive oil, but I have always preferred it made with the lighter flavor of canola oil.
-That was until I tried it replacing half of the canola with our Bacon Extra Virgin Olive Oil.
-The smokiness comes through in just the perfect amount and it’s out of this world.
-If you don’t have our Bacon Olive Oil, I suggest using 1/2 canola oil and 1/2 regular or light olive oil, but you can really use either, or any combination that you like.
+• Oil of choice – The original recipe calls for using all olive oil, but I have always preferred it made with the lighter flavor of canola oil.
+I suggest using 1/2 canola oil and 1/2 regular or light olive oil, but you can really use either, or any combination that you like.

 Dressing Ingredients